Tuesday, May 8th, 2018 http://adamkhan.net/rambles/denver-met

-Even as my flight had approached Denver’s McLean Airport, my mild surprise at the flat barren landscape east of the city had fallen away to a stab of anxiety.
-Because I’m speaking, oh dear.
+Even as my flight had approached Denver’s McLean Airport, my mild surprise at the flat barren landscape east of the city had fallen away to a stab of anxiety — because I’m speaking, oh dear.
 Once upon a time I did attend a college where public speaking was the only required course, and didn’t always do terribly badly, but that was many years ago.
+Oh dear.

-The soup signifies.
-On another day I may well have followed the innkeeper’s recommendation due simply to it being my only instruction.
+This soup signifies.
+On another day I may well have followed the innkeeper’s recommendation due to it simply being my only instruction.
 Thankfully, this time at least, mental chatter and rigidity have given way to feeling.
 Slurping all this heartening egg, herb and obvious goodness has come from noting what’s within, not suggestions from without.